AndreasBriese/bbloom/README.md

 This bloom filter was developed to strengthen a website-log database and was tested and optimized for this log-entry mask: "2014/%02i/%02i %02i:%02i:%02i /info.html".
 Nonetheless bbloom should work with any other form of entries.

-Hash function is a modified Berkeley DB sdbm hash (to optimize for smaller strings). sdbm <--- http://www.cse.yorku.ca/~oz/hash.html
+~~Hash function is a modified Berkeley DB sdbm hash (to optimize for smaller strings). sdbm <--- http://www.cse.yorku.ca/~oz/hash.html ~~

+Found sipHash (SipHash-2-4, a fast short-input PRF created by Jean-Philippe Aumasson and Daniel J. Bernstein.) to be even faster.

 Minimum hashset size is: 512 ([4]uint64; will be set automatically).